Skip to Main Content

 Footnote Example

 Reference Example Foucault, Michel.
 The Birth of the Clinic: An Archeology of Medical Perception.
 Translated by Alan Mark Sheridan.
-London: Routledge, 2003.
+Routledge, 2003.

 Journal Article